How to Write a Training Analysis?

-The very first step you should take is to identify your employees' skill sets as well as their knowledge and capabilities.
-For instance, if you are able to see the potential of an employee to become a competitive spokesperson, then you might want to consider engaging them to public speaking exercises.
+The very first step in creating your data analysis you should take is to identify your employees' skill sets as well as their knowledge and capabilities.
+For instance, if you are able to see the potential of an employee to become a competitive spokesperson, then you might want to consider engaging them in public speaking exercises.
 Just make sure you give the appropriate training that will benefit your organization and the business.

 2. Evaluate Their Skills

 As soon as you have determined their skill sets, take a look at your team members' current skill levels.
 This way, you are able to identify which one has exceeded your expectations and which one needs more regular training—an adjustment period.
 Evaluating the skills of your staff through a job analysis will ensure a good process flow in determining which one is ready to engage in the workplace; or, in some instances, some of them might be given different tasks that do not correspond to the position they applied for.
 But as long as you found out their real potential, then give them a shot; another line of work.

 After you're able to determine their skill sets, identify their skills gap.
 The skills gap is between where you want your team and what is their current skill level.
 This is now the stage where you might want to change the process flow.
 Some of your staff might be transferred to another office or workplace where their skills are more applicable, or you might also want to venture new training methods that you think are more appropriate for them.
 Hence, a business should conduct training needs analysis in order to address this gap of knowledge.